cohesity/cohesity_sdk/cohesity_sdk/cluster/docs/FailoverApi.md

 Create a planned run for backup and replication.

-Specifies the configuration required for executing a special run as a part of failover workflow.
+**Privileges:** ```RESTORE_MODIFY``` <br><br>Specifies the configuration required for executing a special run as a part of failover workflow.
 This special run is triggered during palnned failover to sync the source cluster to replication cluster with minimum possible delta.

 ### Example

 * Api Key Authentication (APIKeyHeader):
+* Api Key Authentication (Bearer):
+* Api Key Authentication (SessionIdHeader):
 ```python
 from cohesity_sdk.cluster.cluster_client import ClusterClient
 from cohesity_sdk.cluster.model.failover_run_configuration import FailoverRunConfiguration